 - he claimed that high-rise, union-built affordable housing isn't feasible, even though that's what he long planned and the state approved twice

 Atlantic Yards never got a vote, not from local elected officials in City Council or even state officials.
-Instead, it went through the Empire State Development Corporation (ESDC, or simply Empire State Development), a state authority set up in the wake of the assassination of Martin Luther King to bring housing to recalcitrant suburbs.
+Instead, it went through the ESD (aka Empire State Development Corporation, or ESDC), a state authority set up in the wake of the assassination of Martin Luther King to bring housing to recalcitrant suburbs.
 Instead, the "truly amazing powers" of the agency are used by the governor to boost business.

 It was long promised to take ten years.
 Instead, after the project was re-approved in 2009, the ESDC revised contracts giving the developer up to 25 years.
 That Development Agreement was withheld when project opponents challenged the timetable in court.